 Symantec began to develop a DOS-based antivirus program in 1989, but actually released its first antivirus product for Apple computers — Symantec Antivirus for Macintosh (SAM) — that same year.
 The product sold well from the start, generating sales of $100,000 in its first month.
 In addition to being Symantec’s first antivirus product, SAM also set a standard that Norton adheres to today: it applied technology that enabled the program to intercept and eliminate new viruses, even ones that did not yet exist.

-Motivated by the success of SAM and requests by clients citing the need for more antivirus products, Symantec soon purchased Certus Corporation (the maker of Novi antivirus).
+Motivated by the success of SAM and requests by clients citing the need for more antivirus products, Symantec soon purchased Certus Corporation, the maker of Novi antivirus.
 With Symantec’s background in utilities software, it was not surprising that the next company Symantec acquired, in 1990, was Peter Norton Computing — best known for its Norton Utilities software.
-Just one year later, Norton AntiVirus for PCs launched, Symantec’s very first antivirus software focused on the consumer market.
+Just one year later, Norton AntiVirus for PCs launched.
+It was

 In that same decade, with use of the World Wide Web growing exponentially, Symantec made another innovative first with LiveUpdate, a Web-based program that let customers download virus definitions and firewall rules from Symantec’s website to keep related products up to date.
 With LiveUpdate, Symantec became the first company to enable customers to dynamically add code to a base product without having to reinstall the software itself.